wpeka/wplegalpages/README.md

 Install and add legal policy pages to your website in 5 minutes or less.

 ### GUIDED WIZARD TO CREATE POLICY PAGES (PREMIUM FEATURE) ###
-Generate complex policy pages like "Terms & Conditions" and "Privacy Policy" using a step-by-step guided wizard.
+Generate complex policy pages like "Terms & Conditions" and "California Consumer Privacy Act (CCPA)" using a step-by-step guided wizard.
 Available in [Pro Version](http://bit.ly/32oibEf) only.

 ### Easy to edit policy pages ###
 Generates policy pages are regular WordPress pages.
 You can easily edit and update them.